saidegala/Elevatelabs/README.md

 * Deliverables: A report listing phishing indicators found.

 ## Outcome: : Awareness of phishing tactics and email threat analysis skills.

+## Task 3: Perform a Basic Vulnerability Scan on Your PC.

+* Objective: Use free tools to identify common vulnerabilities on your computer.
+* Tools: OpenVAS Community Edition (free vulnerability scanner) or Nessus Essentials.
+* Deliverables: Vulnerability scan report with identified issues.

+## Outcome: Introductory vulnerability assessment experience and understanding of common PC risks.